Attention A T users. To access the menus on this page please perform the following steps.

 Stella Dracheva, PhD investigates the role of mRNA editing and epigenetic regulation (DNA methylation and histone modifications) in suicide and other psychiatric conditions using postmortem human brain specimens and/or animal models as well as state of the art methodologies (e.g., RNA-Seq, CHIP-Seq, Infinium 450K Methylation array).

 Erin Hazlett, Ph.D. conducts multidisciplinary clinical research using neuroimaging and psychophysiological approaches.
 Her studies examine the neurobiology of attention and emotion processing abnormalities in schizophrenia-spectrum disorders, personality disorders, and major depressive disorder.
 She has received funding from the Department of Veterans Affairs, Department of Defense, National Institutes of Mental Health, and private foundations (e.g., Brain & Behavior Research Foundation).
-Her most recent VA Merit Award grant uses neuroimaging and psychophysiology to examine emotional processing in Veterans at low and high risk for suicide.
-If you are interested in finding out more about this study call (718) 584-9000 x3605 (Daniel Vaccaro, Clinical Research Assistant).
-Dr. Hazlett has over 140 peer-reviewed publications and book chapters, is currently a standing member of the Adult Psychopathology and Disorders of Aging (APDA) study section for NIH, and sits on the Editorial Board of the journal Psychophysiology.
+Her most recent VA Merit Award grant uses functional and structural fMRI and psychophysiology to examine emotional processing in Veterans at low and high risk for suicide.
+If you are interested in finding out more about our studies, please call (718) 584-9000 x3635 (Daniel Vaccaro, Abby Feinberg, Clinical Research Assistants).
+Dr. Hazlett has over 150 peer-reviewed publications and book chapters, is an associate editor for the journal Psychophysiology and on the Editorial Board of Psychiatry Research.

 Panos Roussos's research is focused on discerning the neurobiology of neuropsychiatric illnesses through understanding the regulation of gene expression.
 He applies a combination of Molecular Biology and Bioinformatics approaches to tackle these questions.